elixir-lang/elixir/lib/elixir/pages/syntax-reference.md

 ### Qualified calls (remote calls)

 Qualified calls, such as `Math.add(1, 2)`, must start with an underscore or a Unicode letter that is not in uppercase or titlecase.
 The call may continue using a sequence of Unicode letters, numbers, and underscores.
 Calls may end in `?` or `!`.
-To learn more about all Unicode characters allowed in calls, see the [Unicode syntax](unicode-syntax.md) document
+To learn more about all Unicode characters allowed in calls, see the [Unicode syntax](unicode-syntax.md) document.

 [Elixir's naming conventions](naming-conventions.md) recommend calls to be in `snake_case` format.